bng94/heroku-bot/README.md

 * npm install

 ####  Create an `.env` file for your Environment variables

->##### :warning: **Warning:**  Note this `.env` file is a file that you MUST never be shared with anyone and never be uploaded to  your public repository and/or you should use a .gitignore file so you don't accident upload the file to github!
+> ⚠ <font color="red">**Warning:**</font> This `.env` file is a file that you MUST never be shared with anyone and never be uploaded to  your public repository and/or you should use a .gitignore file so you don't accident upload the file to github!
 * TOKEN = your bot token
 * ownerID = your own discord user ID
 * serverLink = your own discord server invite link